 Another vital troubleshooting step.
 If you have any call-recording apps or any other app that uses the microphone in the background, make sure to either limit its access or uninstall it.

-To test for possible interference, boot your device in a Safe mode and try to receive/make calls.
+To test for possible interference, boot your device in Safe mode and try to receive/make calls.
 If this doesn’t help and people can’t hear you during calls on your Android phone, move to the next step.

 5. Check for hardware issues

-There’s always a slight possibility that the hardware is actually causing the issue at hand.
-So, make sure that your microphone is not covered by a protective casing or filled with dirt particles.
+There’s always a slight possibility that the hardware is causing the issue at hand.
+So, make sure that your microphone is not covered by a protective casing, screen protector, or filled with dirt particles.
 It’s always a good idea to test the microphone on your Android phone before making any conclusions about the hardware.

 You can try to use compressed air or a toothpick (just don’t push it too much) and clean your microphone.
 There are two microphones on most Android phones and the one you should focus on is at the bottom of the handset.
-If that doesn’t help and the other person is still unable to hear you after you’ve run through all other software-related steps we presented here, consider taking your device for a repair.
+If that doesn’t help and the other person is still unable to hear you after you’ve run through all other software-related steps we presented here (including system factory reset), consider taking your device for repairs.

 6. Reset your device to factory settings

 Finally, the only solution we can recommend, software-wise, is resetting your device to factory settings.
-That can be done from the system settings but, most importantly, don’t forget to back up all your data before doing so.
+That can be done from the system settings but, most importantly, don’t forget to back up all your data (especially photos and videos) before doing so.
 This procedure will delete everything, including local storage.